Tours in Los Angeles

 Eastside Express by luxury e-bike: LA River Frogtown Go Dodgers!

-Pasadena Prowl Scavenger Hunt
+Pasadena Scavenger Hunt and Sights Self Guided Tour

 Talking about Los Angeles, it's pointless to find a concise cinematic image – it's a city that, when it disappears, can be reconstructed from the hundreds of miles of footage shot here.
 When you come here, you put it together, like a mosaic, from the many movies you've seen.
 Paradoxically, you'll be surprised to find that you've been on a tour of Los Angeles more than once.
 The city itself is also largely seen by the traveler through glimpses of movie footage: on a tour of Los Angeles, and just getting around, you often can't get around without a car.